|2-2.110||Decision Against the Government—Immediate Report of Adverse Decision|

 2-2.121 - Necessity of Authorization by Solicitor General—Appeals or Petitions on Behalf of United States

 All appeals to the lower appellate courts in cases handled by divisions of the Department and United States Attorneys and all petitions for certiorari and direct appeals to the Supreme Court must be authorized by the Solicitor General.
 This includes interlocutory appeals and appeals to state appellate courts.

 2-2.122 - Necessity of Authorization by Solicitor General—Rehearing En Banc

-The prior authorization of the Solicitor General (through the appropriate division of the Department) must be obtained for the filing of a suggestion for rehearing en banc in a court of appeals.
-The prior authorization of the Solicitor General is not required for a petition for rehearing by the same panel which heard the case; however, such a petition should not be filed until the appropriate division has been notified and, where the division believes it appropriate, the Solicitor General's office has been given the opportunity to decide whether the case merits en banc review.
+The prior authorization of the Solicitor General (through the appropriate division of the Department) must be obtained for the filing of a petition for rehearing en banc in a court of appeals.
+The adverse-decision memorandum seeking en banc authorization should detail why the case satisfies Fed.
+R. App.
+P. 35(b)(1)’s requirements for en banc review.
+The prior authorization of the Solicitor General is not required for a petition for rehearing by the same panel which heard the case; however, such a petition should not be filed until the appellate section of the appropriate division has been notified and, where the division believes it appropriate, the Solicitor General's office has been given the opportunity to decide whether the case merits en banc review.

 2-2.123 - Necessity of Authorization by Solicitor General—Amicus Brief